 If a product developer uses the er calculations from a PCB fabrication facility, it’s important to know what frequency that fabricator is using for their stated dielectric constants.
 If that facility is not using 2 GHz and higher it’s wise not to have any confidence in their numbers.
 In order to ensure that a design will operate as specified, it’s mandatory that the fabricator provides specific frequency information along with the specific resin content for the cited laminates.

-Figure 3 represents the typical laminate table that an engineer needs to have in order to create a good, workable stackup that results in an accurate impedance for a PCB under development.
+Figure 3 is just an example of a high-performance FR4 laminate and it illustrates the typical laminate table that an engineer needs to have in order to create a good, workable stackup that results in an accurate impedance for a PCB under development.
 The information contained in this figure contains reliable data and it demonstrates how the er varies with frequency.
 Note that the Dk value is only provided at 3 different frequencies in this case.
 Also note that the er varies with laminate thickness because different thickness laminates have different glass-to-resin ratios.

 It’s important to note that there is no value under 100 MHz in this table.
 Good laminate manufacturers know that data under that number is of no value.
 In fact, if the laminate manufacturer cites data that they designate as 1 MHz, it’s a good idea not to trust that information and it’s time to find a more reliable laminate supplier.